bjesusvh/MPS/README.md

  - attr(*, "class")= chr "MPS"
 ```

 **Example 2: Multi-trait Genomic + pedigree selection**

+For this example, the same database as in the previous exercise (example 1) is employed, but with the incorporation of pedigree and molecular markers as predictors.
+The first part of the code is very similar to that of example 1, so we omit its explanation.
+The only difference here is that in K, the pedigree information is stored.

 ```r
 rm(list = ls())                  # Cleaning memory